mehtaharsh16/daniel.feldroy.com/README.md

-This is my personal site.
+This is my personal site, live at https://daniel.feldroy.com.

 ## Colophon